intel/DML/doc/source/documentation/get_started_docs/installation.rst

 configured with the ``libaccel-config`` library, which can be found at https://github.com/intel/idxd-config.

-Accelerator configuration can be performed with ``libaccel-config`` library, that can be founded at https://github.com/intel/idxd-config.

 For instance, users can use the following commands to directly configure the device with the accel-config using existing config file: